the-peon-project/peon-docs/manual/docs/development/01_orchestrator.md

 **:zap: IMPACT RELEASE :zap:**

+- [ ] ADDED :new: Check for consumed ports in start response (import docker compose config as yaml and check docker ps output)

 - [x] ADDED :new: Get container build/version info using docker exec, instead of as part of container deploy
 - [x] ADDED :new: Scheduler auto cleans missing/completed tasks
 - [x] ADDED :new: API - Get current orchestrator version